Digital Inclusion Resources

 Section 508 of the Act, later updated in 1998, included standards advising that federal information distributed electronically also be accessible to those with disabilities.
 This important section was updated again in 2017 to clarify and expand its coverage regarding digital accessibility, among other improvements.

-Each of these demonstrations were key to generating momentum necessary for the eventual passing of the ADA.
+Each of these demonstrations was key to generating the momentum necessary for the eventual passing of the ADA.
 As Sam Proulx, accessibility evangelist at accessibility testing platform Fable, explains: “These accomplishments in the ongoing fight for equality are the results of legions.”

 Efforts to pass the ADA reached a zenith in March 1990, at a critical demonstration known as the Capitol Crawl.
 Roughly 1,000 people marched from the White House to the U.S. Capitol Building, urging Congress to enact the ADA.
 Once there, many participants jettisoned their wheelchairs, crutches, and other mobility aids to crawl up its steps and highlight inaccessible architecture, as well as the need for many other reforms.